 Organize Your Kitchen

 Is there anything more fun than organizing?
 Of course not.
 (Wait, what’s that?
-Not everyone uses alphabetizing as a relaxation technique?
-Huh.)
+Not everyone thinks color-coding their pantry is a party?
+Fascinating.)

 How to Waste less food by organizing